Structural Causal Models in PyMC

 The Pitch

-Valid causal claims are of paramount importance in science.
-Structural causal models impose extra-statistical constraints on the derivation of causal claims from data.
+Structural causal models impose extra-statistical constraints on the derivation of valid causal claims from data.

 These constraints can be understood concretely with reference to the SEM literature.
 We outline the development of structural causal models in the Bayesian setting highlighting the use of the do-operator on generative model graph structures.